New to hunting or interested in taking up the activity again? The Hunting Roadmap helps you get started!

 Does Connecticut offer an on-line (Internet-based) course?

-Yes, but for firearms hunting certification only.
-Completion of this on-line course also involves a full day of classroom instruction, firearms handling exercises in field situations, and live fire.
+Yes.
+Completion of an on-line course also involves in-person instruction, bow or firearms handling exercises in field situations, and live fire.

 Do I have to pay a fee for hunting and trapping classes?

-There are no fees for most classes or instructional materials, except for one of the options for the online self-study course.
-The company that administers one of the online courses charges a $19.95 fee (DEEP does not receive any of the funds).
+There are no fees for most classes or instructional materials, except for one of the options for the online firearms self-study course as well as the online bow course.
+The company that administers one of the firearms online courses charges a $19.95 fee, the online bow course is $30 (DEEP does not receive any of the funds).
+Due to COVID-19 precautions, all classes currently require online prerequisites.

 Can I bring someone else along to accompany me in class?